Ontario is a wonderful part of Canada with green forests, interesting cities, and great National and Provincial Parks.

 Driving distance from Toronto: 1 hour 40 minutes (150km)

 Sherri from Dogtrotting: most Toronto residents will have paid a visit to Stratford.
 Likely, they were clutching Stratford Festival Theatre tickets and looking forward to seeing a Canadian adaptation of a Shakespearean classic, recontextualized in a new time period.

-Since 1953, when several entrepreneurial theatre-lovers pitched a tent along the walkable Avon River shores in the rural railway town, Stratford has been synonymous with festival!
+Since 1953, when several entrepreneurial theatre lovers pitched a tent along the walkable Avon River shores in the rural railway town, Stratford has been synonymous with the festival!

 Highway 8, between Highway 401 and Stratford, will have you skirting St. Jacobs if a market stop is desirable.
 Otherwise, fill your fridge at The Best Little Pork Shoppe in Shakespeare along the way to Stratford.

 Mainstreet Stratford (Ontario Street, actually) is boutique shopping bliss.
 Buy dishes at Bradshaws, chocolate at Rheo Thompson Candies, books at Fanfare Books Ltd., and coffee at the original Balzac’s Roasters.